Version: Unity 6.1 Alpha (6000.1)

 Native memory

-The Unity engine’s internal C/C++ core has its own memory management system, which is referred to as native memory.
+The Unity engine’s internal C/C++ core has its own memory management system, called native memory.
 In most situations, you can’t directly access or modify this memory type.

 Unity stores the scenesA Scene contains the environments and menus of your game.
 Think of each unique Scene file as a unique level.
 In each Scene, you place your environments, obstacles, and decorations, essentially designing and building your game in pieces.
 More info